sushmadevi6/sushmadevi6/README.md

 - 👋 Hi, I’m @sushmadevi6
-- 👀 I’m interested in Data Analyst,Python Developer
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sushmadevi6/sushmadevi6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.